 La Coulée Verte (Promenade Plantée)

-La Coulée Verte consists of a pleasant and free 5 kilometer stroll from La Bastille to Bois de Vincennes.
-It’s very scenic and perfect from escaping the hustle and bustle of the city without leaving it!
+La Coulée Verte consists of a pleasant and free 5-kilometer stroll from La Bastille to Bois de Vincennes.
+It’s very scenic and perfect for escaping the hustle and bustle of the city without leaving it!

 L’Arc de Triomphe

 This is one of the most photographed monuments in the world and offers stellar views of the Parisian landscape.
-L’Arc de Triomphe is a 50 meter arc which rivals the Eiffel Tower as the quintessential Paris landmark.
+L’Arc de Triomphe is a 50-meter arch that rivals the Eiffel Tower as the most quintessential Paris landmark.

 It cost more than 10 million francs to build and was commissioned by Napoleon on his birthday in 1806 for its construction.
 It was his monumental tribute to the French army which was very powerful during that time, owing to its conquest of most of Europe.
 Sadly, Napoleon died before the Arc was completed.